Backends and connectors

 }

-We will take as example the project: botify-team/botify-blog that has a crawl on January 2 2021.
+The following example uses the project: botify-team/botify-blog that has a crawl on January 2, 2021.

-The crawl_collection_slug would correspond to crawl.20210102.
+The crawl_collection_slug corresponds to crawl.20210102.
 For more information, see Collections and periods.

 Context variableDescriptionExample